-In accordance with ASC subtopic 280-10 ("ASC 280-10"), Segment Reporting: Overall, the Company's chief operating decision makers rely upon consolidated results of operations when making decisions about allocating resources and assessing performance of the Company; hence, the Company has only one single operating segment.
+In accordance with ASC topic 280 ("ASC 280"), Segment Reporting: Overall, the Company's chief operating decision makers rely upon consolidated results of operations when making decisions about allocating resources and assessing performance of the Company; hence, the Company has only one single operating segment.
 The Company does not distinguish between markets or segments for the purpose of internal reporting.